isaacullah/isaacullah.github.io/GIS_Workshops/index.md

 This course was created in Fall, 2006, and was originaly given in the SHESC graduate tutorial seminars series.
 It is a basic introduction to GRASS GIS and what anthropologists can do with it.
 Some of the information is now outdated, but it may still be a useful resource for applications of GRASS GIS in social science research.

+####Course Material (PDF):

 * [GRASS GIS for Anthropologists](/GIS_Workshops/GRASS_GIS_for_Anthropologists.pdf)

 ---

-[1]: For a particularly eloquent arguement in favor of FOSS in archaeology, please see the article by my friend Benjamin Ducke, ["Natives of a connected world: free and open source software in archaeology"](http://www.tandfonline.com/doi/full/10.1080/00438243.2012.743259#.VD7dxHW9-Ak)
+[^1]: For a particularly eloquent arguement in favor of FOSS in archaeology, please see the article by my friend Benjamin Ducke, ["Natives of a connected world: free and open source software in archaeology"](http://www.tandfonline.com/doi/full/10.1080/00438243.2012.743259#.VD7dxHW9-Ak)